 - Epping Forest SAC, designated for stag beetle.
-Due to the rarity of many of the qualifying invertebrate species, there is very limited published data on their use of habitats located outside of Habitats Sites; however it is considered precautionary to assume that stag beetles may rely on suitable habitat (i.e. woodland habitats with decaying wood) within 500m of Habitats Site. - 3.35 Functionally linked habitat used by birds from the SPA and Ramsar sites is not likely to occur within the plan area and is therefore scoped out.
-However, the HRA considers the potential for ELJWP policies to result in changes that affect potential functionally linked habitats used by stag beetles within 500m of Epping Forest SAC (in Redbridge) and habitats used by birds from the SPA and Ramsar sites that are beyond the plan area. - 3.36 Detailed information about each Habitats Site screened into the HRA is provided in Appendix A, described with reference to Standard Data Forms, for the SPAs and SACs, Information Sheets for the Ramsar sites [See reference 23], and Natural England's Site Improvement Plans [See reference 24].
+Due to the rarity of many of the qualifying invertebrate species, there is very limited published data on their use of habitats located outside of Habitats Sites; however it is considered precautionary to assume that stag beetles may rely on suitable habitat (i.e. woodland habitats with decaying wood) within 500m of Habitats Site. - 3.10 Functionally linked habitat used by birds from the SPA and Ramsar sites is not likely to occur within the plan area, as birds make use of habitats outside the plan area, as described above; and is therefore scoped out.
+However, the HRA considers the potential for ELJWP policies to result in changes that affect potential functionally linked habitats used by stag beetles within 500m of Epping Forest SAC (in Redbridge) and habitats used by birds from the SPA and Ramsar sites that are beyond the plan area. - 3.11 Detailed information about each Habitats Site screened into the HRA is provided in Appendix A, described with reference to Standard Data Forms, for the SPAs and SACs, Information Sheets for the Ramsar sites [See reference 23], and Natural England's Site Improvement Plans [See reference 24].
 Natural England's conservation objectives [See reference 25] and any supplementary advice on conserving and restoring site features for the SPAs and SACs have also been reviewed.
 All of the conservation objectives state that site integrity must be maintained or restored by maintaining or restoring the habitats of qualifying features, the supporting processes on which they rely, and populations of qualifying species.